 Independent Schools traditionally offer small classes; a high teacher to pupil ratio; good academic results; and a disciplined though not necessarily formal environment.
 They also typically provide a wide and well organised co-curricular programme of Sport, Music, Drama, and Art.
 Some Independent Schools are highly selective academically, while others may specialise in Music, Theatre or Sport.
 Parents may have a greater choice of schools, not constrained by Local Authority Allocations, especially if the pupils are boarding and not constrained by travel distance.

 Common Entrance Exams are taken when a child is in Year 8, to determine the Year 9 intake for an academically selective Independent School.
 Common Entrance Exams at 13+ are set by the Independent Schools Examination Board (ISEB).
 The ISEB Common Entrance Exam is a standardised test, which are marked by the individual schools, who can decide on their own pass mark.
-Prep Schools tend to prepare their pupils for these tests, especially 13+ as that is when the students move on from Prep to Senior.
-Generally other state or junior schools do not provide preparation for the 11+ or 13+ Independent Schools with their own junior school will mostly use internal exams and school reports to offer places to the pupils at that junior school.
+Prep Schools tend to prepare their pupils for these tests, especially 13+, as that is when the students move on from Prep to Senior.
+Generally, other State Maintained or Junior Schools do not provide preparation for the 11+ or 13+.
+Independent Schools with their own Junior School will mostly use internal exams and school reports to offer places to the pupils at that junior school.
 Prep Schools will most likely register and enter their pupils for Common Entrance.
 Students can also be registered via the ISEB website www.iseb.co.uk/Parents/How-do-I-register-my-child

 Senior Schools generally offer Pre-tests to engage with potential students at an earlier stage than Year 8 and to help schools build up a short-list of suitable applicants for Year 9 Entry.
 The ISEB Pre-tests are taken in Year 6 or 7 and are set by GL Assessment.These tests are taken online so can be at the student’s current school.
 The format of the test is multiple choice; including English, Maths, Verbal and Non-Verbal Reasoning and take about 150 minutes to complete.
 Even if applying to multiple schools, candidates only take the tests once in an academic year and the results will be shared across all the schools applied for.
 What may follow from the Pre-tests is: an unconditional offer for strong candidates; or most likely an offer conditional on 13+ Common Entrance results; or in some highly selective schools, not being allowed to apply for the13+ Entrance.